-So the other day, an email dropped in to my inbox.
-It was an email from a youth and so I excitedly read the introductory sentence.
-Alas, from then onwards, the email sounded like all the others before: Please can you advise me on how to get funding to set up my company, a website, organise an event, pay for media adverts, attract investors, attract customers etc etc etc There was no mention whatsoever of PLAN B i.e. what this entrepreneur would do, if money was not forthcoming.
+The sound of an email notification distracted me from my deep thoughts.
+It was an email from a youth I had spoken to a few weeks prior at an entrenepreneur event and so I excitedly read the introductory sentence.
+Alas, from then onwards, the email sounded like all the others before: Please can you advise me on how to get funding to set up my company, a website, organise an event, pay for media adverts, attract investors, attract customers etc etc etc There was no mention whatsoever about PLAN B i.e. what this entrepreneur would do, if money was not forthcoming.
 For them, it was either outside funding or nothing.
 One point to Note: Over 90% of entrepreneurs world wide build their businesses from scratch with zero outside money.
 The Facebook, Twitter, Instagrams of this world who attract investors, comprise 0.01% This is reality.

 I raise this point for the simple reason that even now, despite being told hundreds of times before, it seems our youth still refuse to believe there no bank or fairy God Mother waiting to sign a cheque for them.
 They cannot seem to accept that few entrepreneurs (even in Silicon Valley), start with an office, a secretary or a ready made customer base.
 Meanwhile, our high youth employment rate means many of our youth have no choice but to consider entrepreneurship as a career path – however challenging that may be.

 The impression that there is a fairy God Mother out there, waiting to write a cheque may be due to the high numbers of start-up competitions which often give the impression that money is falling off of trees, yet this is not the case.
 These so called competitions are often not what they seem and I have heard of young entrepreneurs who 3-4 years down the road, are now employees of the company they started because they have sold off most of their equity stake.